NREL/OpenStudio-user-documentation/docs/help/troubleshooting.md

 Several users have reported graphics issues with the Geometry and Results tabs within the OpenStudio Application.
 In many cases, adjusting power saving settings of the graphics cards has resolved these issues.
 For computers with NVIDA graphics cards, you can access these settings via the NVIDIA Control Panel under “3D Settings”->”Manage 3D Settings”.
 In this panel, make sure that “Preferred graphics processor” is set to “High-performance NVIDIA processor”.

 ![Adjust NVIDIA Settings](img/help/nvidia_settings.png)

+Additionally, you may be able to find more information by running the OpenStudio Application from a command prompt and capturing the standard output in a file:

+`C:\openstudio-version\bin\OpenStudioApp.exe > out.txt 2>&1`

 _________________

 ## Unable to Communicate with Amazon Cloud from Command Prompt Using the "bundle" Command